polymeraasi/polymeraasi/README.md

 ✨ AI & data engineering enthusiast ✨

 I'm soon-to-graduate health information technology student who's trying to break into the AI world.
 I have a background in machine learning and software engineering studies with a major in health information technology.

+My internship experience: Software Design Engineer, mainly software development with Agile methodology.

 ---
 ### 👾 Languages & platforms